vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere.md

 * Use kubectl to get the status of the TKG Management cluster nodes
     ![](img/tko-on-vsphere/image51.png)

-The TKG management cluster is successfully deployed and now you can created Shared Service and workload clusters
+The TKG management cluster is successfully deployed and now you can created Shared Service and workload clusters!

 > Stuck on a step?
 Check the [troubleshooting](#troubleshooting) section below!